Sport in India: Ancient and medieval period

-Games like chess and snakes and ladders originated from the ancient Indian games chaturanga and gyan chauper, respectively; these were later transmitted to foreign countries, where they were further modernized.
+Board games, including chess and snakes and ladders, originated from the ancient Indian games chaturanga and gyan chauper respectively; these were later brought to foreign countries, where they would be modernized.
+Chaturanga taught ancient Indians how to strategise for war, and the other board games often imparted spiritual values.

-Several Indian variations of tag, such as kabaddi and kho-kho, are believed to have originated in prehistoric times, with the tag variant atya-patya finding mention in the Naṟṟiṇai (written in 300 CE).
+Several Indian variations of tag, such as kabaddi and kho-kho, originated in prehistoric times, with kho-kho being played as far back as the fourth century BCE.
+Atya-patya, a variant of tag, was mentioned in the Naṟṟiṇai (written in 300 CE).
+Kabaddi and atya-patya in particular were used for military training purposes.
+During the rule of the Mughal Empire, pehlwani, a form of wrestling, was developed by combining native malla-yuddha with the Persian varzesh-e bastani.

-During the rule of the Mughal Empire, a form of wrestling known as pehlwani developed, by combining native malla-yuddha with influences from Persian varzesh-e bastani.
+Several other activities were partaken in for recreation, such as hunting, gambling in dice-games, etc.

 British Colonial period

-During the colonial period, British India competed at six Olympic Games, notably winning medals in field hockey.
+During the colonial period, British India competed at six Olympic Games, winning medals in field hockey.
+British sports were introduced into India during that period.
+Some Indians were variously participating in British sports to rise up the social hierarchy by imitating their colonisers as well as aiming to achieve victory against the British in their sports.
+The British also aimed to spread their sports among Indians as a way of spreading British values.
+Efforts were made to develop the native games of India during this time period; this led to the successful standardisation of games such as kabaddi and kho-kho, as well as their demonstration in the 1936 Summer Olympics.
+However, the economic struggles prevailing at the time limited people's overall ability to participate in sport.

-British sports were introduced into and became increasingly popular in India during this time period, with some Indians variously participating in British sports in order to rise up the ranks by imitating their colonisers, as well as aiming to achieve victory against the British in their sports in order to prove that the Indians were equal to their colonisers.
-Efforts were made to develop the native games of India during this time period; this led to the successful standardisation of games such as kabaddi and kho-kho.
+In the early days, the British began clubs, which only whites could join.
+These clubs were a place where men could gather together to drink, socialize, and play sports.
+British soldiers would play British sports as a way of maintaining fitness, since the mortality rate for foreigners in India was high at the time, as well as to maintain a sense of Britishness.
+The games played in the clubs included cricket, badminton, rugby, golf, and rowing.

 Snooker originated in the late 19th century among British Army officers stationed in India.
-Modern polo originated in British India in the 19th century, from Manipur, where the game was known as Sagol Kangjei, Kanjai-bazee, or Pulu.
-The name "polo" is the anglicized version of the latter.
-The first polo club was established in Silchar, Assam, in 1833.
-The oldest polo club still in existence is the Calcutta Polo Club, which was established in 1862.
+Modern polo originated in British India in the 19th century in Manipur, where the game was known as Sagol Kangjei, Kanjai-bazee, or Pulu.
+The name polo is the anglicized version of the lattermost term.

 Dorabji Tata, with the support of Dr. A.G.
-Noehren, then director of YMCA, established the Indian Olympic Association in 1927.
+Noehren, the then-director of YMCA, established the Indian Olympic Association in 1927.

-One of the worlds' earliest football clubs, the Mohun Bagan FC was established in the 1880s in India.
-It is India's oldest professional football club.
-It is older than many famous European football clubs such as Real Madrid CF. The club was formed when The Football Association began making standard rules for football and even before FIFA, the international governing body of football was founded.
+One of the world's earliest football clubs, the Mohun Bagan was established in 1889.
+The club was formed when The Football Association of England began making standard rules for football before FIFA, the international governing body of football was founded.